zhaofeng-shu33/principal_sequence_of_partition/utility/README.md

 # Prerequisite
-To run the Python code in the directory, you need to install packages listed in `requirement.txt` and some other packages including 'oss2, info_cluster, tabulate'.
+To run the Python code in the directory, you need to install packages listed in `requirement.txt` and some other packages including 'oss2, info_cluster, pyyaml'.
 Since `requirement.txt` is used in travis ci, we only include build required packages in
 `requirement.txt`.

 To start refreshly, you need run